 Free air cooling

 Server rooms can be found in both Southampton and Liverpool.
 These house powerful computers and require lots of cooling.
 Thermal images have been used to ensure cooling is effective therefore reducing energy demand.
-Thermal containment curtains have been installed in the server room in addition to a fresh air-cooling system.
+Thermal containment curtains have been installed in the server rooms in addition to fresh air-cooling systems

 Eco-School visits to the NOC are aimed at junior schools (KS2) within the Hampshire area working on the Keep Britain Tidy ‘Eco-Schools’ scheme.

-If you would like further information on any of the items above please contact the NOC Energy and Environment Manager, email@example.com.
+If you would like further information on any of the items above please contact Environ firstname.lastname@example.org.

 Our approach to Corporate Responsibility is about achieving our mission in a way that reflects our values, connects our decisions to ethical, environmental and social concerns and meet the standards our stakeholders, customers and our own people expect of an organisation that aims to be one of the world’s top three oceanographic research institutions.